 You can use the homepage of your website to draw people through to important content.
 Add numerous signposting boxes that link from your homepage to draw attention to important sections.
 It just helps your main audiences find their way that little bit quicker.
 The homepage doesn't have to be static.
 Small changes like adding the latest news stories may help users trust that someone is behind the scenes keeping it all up to date.

 There are some elements of websites that have become the norm (such as links being underlined).
 If you are going to break with what people think of as 'normal', then have a very good reason for doing so.
 Users are unlikely to re-learn your way if they feel more familiar with the way most other sites are doing it.

-It's important that your information is easy to find, the number of necessary clicks to find the required content affects neither success rate nor user satisfaction.
+How easy it is to find a piece of information is more important than the number of clicks is takes to get there.
+The number of clicks to find the required content affects neither success rate nor user satisfaction.
 If you don't make the user think about the clicks then they would rather click on five links following the scent of information and find the answer in 20 seconds, than click on two or three links and search down a long page for two minutes.

 Page structure and layout